makrai/notes/luo21-anisotrop-transformer.md

       highly related to the LayerNorm, especially the output LayerNorm
     * we show that the outlier neurons are the positional artefacts
   3. the outlier neurons of LayerNorm gradually emerge after 50k pre-train steps (Kovaleva+ 2021)
     * not exist in the early training stage
     * Why does the model need to “grow” such neurons during training?
-  4. In Chapter 3, we show the first positional embeddings of BERT, which has two outlier neurons.
-However, there is only one outlier neuron in the contextualized token embeddings.
+  4. the first positional embeddings of BERT has two outlier neurons.
+    * hE, there is only one outlier neuron in the contextualized token embeds.
       Why does the other outlier disappear?
   5. how the outlier neurons affect the attention distribution
     * Since the self-attention mechanism also relies on the dot-product